-Minute No. Action Officer Responsible

-29 Members asked for statistics/data Director -

-on domestic violence incidents Neighbourhoods will

-build be shared with the Group provide this information

-in a separate email to

-the Group

-29 Members requested a list of

-staff/Councillor Ambassadors and Neighbourhoods will

-Champions provide this information

-in a separate email to

-the Group

-30 Councillor Way asked for an

-update on the improvements for Neighbourhoods has

-East Leake Leisure Centre provided this

-information to East

-Leake Ward Councillors

-33 With regard to the last Peer Head of Corporate

-Review Councillor Way asked

-when the Council's scrutiny •

-process would be reviewed meeting in June
+NAC N. A . ( 000 Minute No. Action Officer Responsible 29 Members asked for Director Neighbourhoods has statistics/data on domestic provided this information to violence incidents could be the Group shared with the Group 29 Members requested a list of Director - Neighbourhoods staff/Councillor Ambassadors has provided this information and Champions to the Group 30 Councillor Way asked for an Director - Neighbourhoods update on the improvements has provided this information for East Leake Leisure to East Leake Ward Centre Councillors 33 With regard to the last Peer Head of Corporate Services Review Councillor Way asked will provide an update at the when the Council's scrutiny next meeting in June process would be reviewed